prateeksawhney97/Neural-Networks-Deep-Learning/README.md

 # Neural-Networks-Deep-Learning

-The Repository contains optional and practice assignments of the 1st course - "Neural Networks and Deep Learning" of the "Deep Learning Specialization" by Deeplearning.ai on Coursera.
+The Repository contains optional and practice assignments of the 1st course - "Neural Networks and Deep Learning" of the "Deep Learning Specialization" on Coursera by Deeplearning.ai

 # Link to the course :